AnibalSiguenza/advance_line_finding/report.md

 ### Eagle eye view

 For this transformation the straight lines images provided in the calibration images were used.
 The idea was to find 4 points which would land on the lane for both images.
 This points were set as the source and the destination was a rectangle using the widest x separation as base.
-The mtx_perspective and mtx_inv_perspective were obtained and tested to see if the transformation produced straight lines.
+The mtx_perspective and mtx_inv_perspective were obtained using cv2.getPerspectiveTransform, and then used  with the function cv2.warpPerspective to apply the transformation.
+The images were tested to see if the transformation produced straight lines.
 We can see that is is fulfilled:

 Original: